leonardodibari/MindTheGap/README.md

 This project predicts the molecular HOMO–LUMO energy gap from the lowest-energy conformer supplied in `json_conformer`.
 Predictive inputs are restricted to that conformer; identifiers, the target, and other supplied quantum-mechanical properties are excluded to prevent leakage.

 The workflow compares classical molecular representations with a geometry-aware SchNet model on fixed random and Bemis–Murcko scaffold splits.
 A validation-selected LightGBM–SchNet ensemble provides the final prediction.
-The emphasis is on scientific reasoning, reproducible comparisons, and analysis of model errors rather than broad hyperparameter search.

 ## Repository structure